-In today’s installment of our rapid developer profile series, we are featuring Paul Ketelaars, Senior Mendix Consultant and Mendix MVP at Timeseries, a developer of software solutions for big data.
+In today’s maker profile, we are featuring Paul Ketelaars, Senior Mendix Consultant and Mendix MVP at Timeseries, a developer of software solutions for big data.
 Hear how he uses Mendix to create enterprise Smart Apps.

 - What is your education and professional background?
 Did you have any prior development experience?

 I have two years of software engineering experience but I believe I was too young at the time to take full advantage of it.
 My first introduction to Mendix was from a classmate who went to work for a company using Mendix.
 I was impressed when I looked up the company and asked if I could apply, and I did.

 - What was your initial reaction to Mendix?

 I had some prior development experience, and I was amazed at how easy it was to build an application using Mendix in my own time.
 When I started using it in my job it became clear to me that Mendix was a real game changer.
 I am a visual person and I like that I can model my processes visually and get through a technical process without writing a single line of code.

 When I started using Mendix, the training didn’t exist as much as it does now.
 I went to the office in Rotterdam to get my first Mendix lesson, completed the course and got my certification.
 On top of the training, the forum is very vibrant and it is easy to ask questions and get answers and different point of views from colleagues.
 I think the community support in combination with getting in there and trying it out for myself were the most helpful things when learning Mendix.

 - What have you built using the platform?
 Which app/project are you most proud of?

 My first project, which we finished in a few months, was a tool for an insurance company to easily identify the cost of claims in order to repair them.
 The application eliminated the need for forms and hassle and instead streamlined the process to receive money for the repairs.
 Not only did the app make the process for claims faster, but it would also initiate the repair and send someone to fix it without any hassle.